c19witness/uk-covid19-inquiry/2023-10-03_module-2/2_Statement_by_Lead_Counsel_to_the_Inquiry.rst

 of one side of the argument, "let it rip - they have had

-a good innings", and the contrary argument was put that pm, extended requirements on face coverings and                       10      a democratically elected government's primary obligation
+a good innings", and the contrary argument was put that pm, extended requirements on :outline:`face coverings` and                       10      a democratically elected government's primary obligation

 was to save lives.
 The Prime Minister acknowledged that